-By Senate Ways & Means (originally sponsored by Senators Kilmer, Becker, King, Regala, Conway, Shin, and Chase)
+By Senators Kilmer, Becker, King, Regala, Conway, Shin, and Chase Read first time 01/12/12.
+Referred to Committee on Economic Development, Trade & Innovation.

-READ FIRST TIME 02/07/12.

-- AN ACT Relating to local economic development financing; adding a new chapter to Title 39 RCW; and prescribing penalties. - 3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - NEW SECTION.
+- AN ACT Relating to local economic development financing; amending RCW 43.163.060; adding a new chapter to Title 39 RCW; and prescribing - 3 penalties.

+- 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - NEW SECTION.
 Sec.
 1. (1) The legislature finds that the issuance of taxable nonrecourse revenue bonds by the Washington economic development finance authority has provided a number of Washington firms with the financing necessary to grow and create jobs.
-The legislature further finds that municipal authority to issue taxable nonrecourse revenue bonds does not exist and that authorizing the local issuance of taxable bonds for economic development purposes will increase local capacity to strengthen businesses and create jobs. - (2) It is the purpose of this chapter to permit cities, counties and port districts that created public corporations created under chapter 39.84 RCW prior to 2012 to create local economic development finance authorities to act as a financial conduit that, without using state or local government funds or lending the credit of the state or local governments, can issue taxable and nontaxable nonrecourse revenue bonds, and participate in federal, state, and local economic development programs to help facilitate access to needed capital by
+The legislature further finds that municipal authority to issue taxable nonrecourse revenue bonds does not exist and that authorizing the local issuance of taxable bonds for economic development purposes will increase local capacity to strengthen businesses and create jobs. - (2) It is the purpose of this chapter to permit the creation of local economic development finance authorities to act as a financial conduit that, without using state funds or lending the credit of the state or local governments, can issue taxable and nontaxable nonrecourse revenue bonds, and participate in federal, state, and local economic development programs to help facilitate access to needed capital by Washington businesses.
+It is also a primary purpose of this

-- 1 Washington businesses.
-It is also a primary purpose of this chapter to - 2 encourage the development of local innovative approaches to the problem - 3 of unmet capital needs.
-This chapter must be construed liberally to - 4 carry out its purposes and objectives.
+- 1 chapter to encourage the development of local innovative approaches to - 2 the problem of unmet capital needs.
+This chapter must be construed - 3 liberally to carry out its purposes and objectives.

-- 5 NEW SECTION.
+- 4 NEW SECTION.
 Sec.
-2. The definitions in this section apply 6 throughout this chapter unless the context clearly requires otherwise. - (1) "Authority" means a local economic development finance authority created under this chapter.
-An authority is a public body within the meaning of RCW 39.53.010. - 10 (2) "Board of directors" means the board of directors of an 11 authority. - (3) "Bonds" means any bonds, notes, debentures, interim certificates, conditional sales or lease financing agreements, lines of credit, forward purchase agreements, investment agreements, and other banking or financial arrangements, guaranties, or other obligations issued by or entered into by the authority.
+2. The definitions in this section apply throughout this chapter unless the context clearly requires otherwise. - (1) "Authority" means a local economic development finance authority created under this chapter.
+An authority is a public body within the meaning of RCW 39.53.010. - (2) "Board of directors" means the board of directors of an authority. - (3) "Bonds" means any bonds, notes, debentures, interim certificates, conditional sales or lease financing agreements, lines of credit, forward purchase agreements, investment agreements, and other banking or financial arrangements, guaranties, or other obligations issued by or entered into by the authority.
 Such bonds may be issued on either a tax-exempt or taxable basis. - (4) "Borrower" means one or more public or private persons or entities acting as lessee, purchaser, mortgagor, or borrower who has obtained or is seeking to obtain financing either from an authority or from an eligible banking organization that has obtained or is seeking to obtain funds from the authority to finance a project.
-A borrower may include a party who transfers the right of use and occupancy to another party by lease, sublease, or otherwise, or a party who is seeking or has obtained a financial guaranty from the authority. - (5) "Economic development activities" means activities related to: Manufacturing, processing, the commercialization of research, production, assembly, tooling, warehousing, exporting products made in Washington or services provided by Washington firms, airports, docks and wharves, mass commuting facilities, high-speed intercity rail facilities, public broadcasting, pollution control, solid waste disposal, federally qualified hazardous waste facilities, energy generating, conservation, or transmission facilities, sports facilities, industrial parks, and activities conducted within a federally designated enterprise or empowerment zone or geographic area of similar nature.

-(6) "Eligible banking organization" means any organization subject to regulation by the director of the department of financial institutions, any national bank, federal savings and loan association, and federal credit union located within this state.
+A borrower may include a party who transfers the right of use and occupancy to another party by lease, sublease, or otherwise, or a party who is seeking or has obtained a financial guaranty from the authority. - (5) "Economic development activities" means activities related to: Manufacturing, processing, the commercialization of research, production, assembly, tooling, warehousing, exporting products made in Washington or services provided by Washington firms, airports, docks and wharves, mass commuting facilities, high-speed intercity rail facilities, public broadcasting, pollution control, solid waste disposal, federally qualified hazardous waste facilities, energy generating, conservation, or transmission facilities, sports facilities, industrial parks, and activities conducted within a federally designated enterprise or empowerment zone or geographic area of similar nature. - (6) "Eligible banking organization" means any organization subject to regulation by the director of the department of financial institutions, any national bank, federal savings and loan association, and federal credit union located within this state.